bschwartz10/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+>Team.find(4).owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+> Teachers have_many students.
+Students have_many teachers.

 6. Define foreign key, primary key, and schema.
+> Foreign key identifies the primary key of an object in another table.
+Primary key is a unque value assigned to each instance of an object.
+Schema is a diagram of all the relationships in a program.
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+> A foreign key on one table points to a primary key on another.
+They are referencing the same instance.
 8. What are the parts of an HTTP response?
+>The response is split up between the head and body. the head has the status code, content-length and other misc. info.
+The body has the raw html for the web page.

 ### Optional Questions